Natalia Grosvenor, Duchess of Westminster: Marriage and issue

 Natalia met Gerald Grosvenor, Earl Grosvenor, at a ball at Blenheim Palace in 1977.
-When Natalia's maternal grandmother heard she was going out with the heir to the Duke of Westminster, she told her "Don't let him go.
-Don't let him go, you must come down and bring him to lunch".

-They married the next year at St Mary's Church, Luton, near her family seat, Luton Hoo, on 17 October 1978.
-Natalia wore a gown designed by Sarah Butler and an antique diamond and spinel tiara which Grosvenor had bought for her that had belonged to Princess Catherine Bagration.
-Notable guests at the wedding included Princess Alice, Duchess of Gloucester, Prince and Princess Michael of Kent, and Lord Mountbatten, whose granddaughter, India Hicks, was a bridesmaid.
+They married the following year on 17 October 1978 at St Mary's Church, Luton, near her family seat, Luton Hoo.
+The bride wore a gown designed by Sarah Butler and an antique diamond and spinel tiara which Grosvenor had bought for her that had belonged to Princess Catherine Bagration.
 Upon marriage, Natalia was styled as Countess Grosvenor.

 Four months later, Grosvenor's father died and he became the 6th Duke of Westminster, thus making Natalia the Duchess of Westminster.
-They have four children and six grandchildren:
+They had four children and seven grandchildren: